Sauropodomorpha: Classification

 Sauropodomorpha is one of the two major clades within the order Saurischia.
 The sauropodomorphs' sister group, the Theropoda, includes bipedal carnivores like Velociraptor and Tyrannosaurus; as well as birds.
 However, sauropodomorphs also share a number of characteristics with the Ornithischia, so a small minority of palaeontologists, like Bakker, have historically placed both sets of herbivores within a group called "Phytodinosauria" or "Ornithischiformes".
+A summary of the possible classification schemes is shown below.